 The PPCES Literacy Leadership Team (LLT) meets regularly to analyze student data from multiple sources to identify academic student goals, align professional development needs to target specific objectives, and assess further needs.
-Support and direction is provided to teachers through on-site Professional Learning Communities, district-based professional development, a mentoring program, and additional resources such as webinars and online forums.
-The leadership group dedicates time to address issues of long-term importance, including common policies, common direction, and organizational development and improvement initiatives that will lead to school improvement and student academic achievement.
+Support and direction is provided to teachers through on-site Professional Learning Communities (PLC's), district-based professional development, a mentoring program, and additional resources such as webinars and online forums.
+The leadership group dedicates time to address issues of long-term importance including common policies, common direction, and organizational development.
+They also introduce initiatives that will lead to school improvement and student academic achievement.